campg2j003/jfw_nsh/readme.md

 !macroend ;JAWSInstallFullItems
 ```

 Define the following macro to allow the installer source to be installed.
-It must include the macro JAWSJFWNSHInstallerSrc.
+It must include an invocation of the macro JAWSJFWNSHInstallerSrc.

 ```
 !macro JAWSInstallerSrc